ankitgoyal0301/COVID-19-Face-Mask-Detector/README.md

 - Facing difficulties in detecting faces with low light and low quality webcams.
 - Dataset has images with people wearing only white colored masks :mask:
-- Face detection coul be improved.
+- Face detection can be improved.